hoch/WAAX/readme.md

 mySlider.target = osc.modulationTarget.gain;
 ```

 The basic GUI interaction is possible with a simple GUI manager provided by WAAX.
 Currently it only offers a slider element, but button, knob and 2D pad will be added to the UI element collection.
 WAAX units have "modulationTarget" that can be connected to modulation source such as a GUI slider with a single line of code.
+Note that the animation loop is required to run the 2D canvas.
+See the GUI example above to see how it works.

 Units: Generators, Processors and Analyzers